Jenny-Bui/NASA-Exoplanet-Archive-Analysis/Report.md

 Columns with up to 84% missing values were retained for the following reasons:

-* **Astronomical Data Reality:** Missing values often stem from measurement difficulty
+* **Astronomical Data Reality:** Missing values in exoplanet research are often due to measurement difficulty rather than data quality issues.
+For example, planet temperatures are extremely challenging to measure and require specific observational conditions.
-* **Preserving Rare Information:** Sparse columns still offer critical astrophysical context
+* **Preserving Rare Information:** Columns like stellar spectral class, despite 84% missing values, provide crucial astrophysical context for the 16% of cases where data exists.
+Removing these columns would eliminate valuable scientific information.
-* **Method-Specific Limitations:** Different discovery techniques produce different data
+* **Method-Specific Limitations:** Columns like stellar spectral class, despite 84% missing values, provide crucial astrophysical context for the 16% of cases where data exists.
+Removing these columns would eliminate valuable scientific information.
 * **Statistical Power:** Even 20–40% of 9,903 records still yields 1,700–3,500 usable values
 * **Complete Case Analysis Rejected:** Would reduce dataset to fewer than 500 records